buckets/main-site/docs/content/getting-started/_index.md

 order: 1
 ---

 Do you want to manage your money well?
-Start here to learn about a simple method for budgeting your money.
+Start here to learn a simple method for budgeting your money.
 Then check out the <strong>Using Buckets</strong> section to begin using Buckets effectively.